lostgrid/lostgrid-site/_docs/lost-center.md

 rules:
   - rule: "max-width"
     description: "A max-width to assign.
 Can be any unit."
+  - rule: "padding"
+    description: "Adds padding to the left and right of the generated container"
   - rule: "flex | no-flex"
     description: "(no-flex is default) Determines whether this element should use Flexbox or not."
 ---